Master of Laws: Ireland

-A number of universities and colleges in Ireland offer LL.M.
-Master of Laws programmes, such as Dublin City University, Trinity College Dublin, University College Cork who have an LL.M. e-Law programme, National University of Ireland, Galway (NUIG) who offer an LL.M in Public Law, National University of Ireland, Maynooth (NUIM), who offer an LLM programme and an LLM in International Business Law (this is a dual degree with the Catholic University of Lyon), The Law Society of Ireland in partnership with Northumbria University offer two LLM programmes, and Griffith College in Dublin and Cork who offer LL.M. programmes in International, Commercial and Human Rights Law.
-Hibernia College offer a completely online LL.M. in International Business Law validated by Birmingham City University.
+A number of universities and colleges in Ireland offer LL.M. programs, such as Dublin City University, Trinity College Dublin, University College Cork, National University of Ireland, Galway (NUIG), National University of Ireland, Maynooth (NUIM), the Law Society of Ireland in partnership with Northumbria University, and Griffith College.

 University College Dublin also offers the Masters in Common Law (MCL/ Magisterii in Jure Communi, M.Jur.Com), an advanced two-year programme for non-law graduates.
 The degree is a qualifying law degree for admittance to the entrance exams of the Honorable Society of King's Inns.

 Italy

 Italy offers both master programs in Italian and in English, depending on the school.
 They are often called "laurea specialistica", that is, the second step of the Bologna plan (European curriculum), and in this case they last two years.
-For example, the University of Milan offers a 2 years LLM on Sustainable Development.
+For example, the University of Milan offers a 2 year LLM on Sustainable Development.
 In South Tyrol programmes are also taught in German, as in Bolzano.

 In Italy the term "master" often refers to a vocational master, 6 or 12 months long, on specific areas, such as "law and internet security", or "law of administrative management", is often taught part-time to allow professionals already working in the field to improve their skills.

 Mauritius

-The LLM in International Business Law from Panthéon-Assas University is also available in Mauritius in Medine Village campus.
+The LLM in International Business Law from Panthéon-Assas University is also available in Mauritius at Medine Village campus.

+Netherlands

+To be allowed to practice law in the Netherlands, one needs an LL.M. degree with a specific set of courses in litigation law.
+The Dutch Order of Lawyers (NOVA) require these courses for every potential candidate lawyer who wants to be conditionally written in the district court for three years.
+After receiving all the diplomas prescribed by NOVA and under supervision of a "patron", a lawyer is eligible to have his own practice and is unconditionally written in a court for life.

 Norway

-The Norwegian legal degrees master i rettsvitenskap (English for master in jurisprudence) are officially translated to English as Master of Laws (LL.M.), as these degrees are more comprehensive than the basic graduate law degree in common law countries (e.g., J.D. and LL.B).
+The Norwegian legal degrees master i rettsvitenskap (English for master in jurisprudence) are officially translated to English as Master of Laws (LL.M.), as these degrees are more comprehensive than the basic graduate law degree in common law countries (e.g., J.D.).
 The last year in the five-year professional Norwegian law degree program is thus considered to correspond to a LL.M specialization.
 In addition, the universities with legal faculties at the masters level offers several LL.M programmes.
 For example, Universitetet i Oslo offers tuition-free LL.M courses in Public International Law, Maritime Law, Information and Communication Technology (ICT Law), as well as distinct specializations in human rights.